-Operating leases - The District leases certain facilities and equipment under long-term, non-cancelable operating lease agreements.
-Total rental expense for all operating leases amounted to \$712,906 and \$670,274 in 2011 and 2010, respectively.
-Following is a schedule by year of future minimum lease payments under operating leases that have initial or remaining terms in excess of one year:
+Operating leases - The District leases certain facilities and equipment under long-term, noncancelable operating lease agreements.
+Total rental expense for all operating leases amounted to \$789,547 and \$712,906 in 2012 and 2011, respectively, and is included in other expenses in the consolidated statements of revenues, expenses, and changes in net assets.
+The following is a schedule by year of future minimum lease payments under operating leases that have initial or remaining terms in excess of one year:

-Year Ending June 30,
+Year Ending lune 30